-Bill 108, the More Homes, More Choice Act, was introduced on May 2 and weakens 13 existing laws regulating the development industry.
-Notably, the bill will bring back the rules of the old OMB, allowing provincially-appointed panels to decide what development is allowed, in the process overruling decisions of local councils.
+On June 6, the Conservative government passed Bill 108, the More Homes, More Choice Act, which weakens 13 existing laws regulating the development industry.
+Notably, the new law brings back the rules of the old Ontario Municipal Board (OMB), allowing provincially-appointed panels to decide what development is allowed, often overruling decisions of local councils.

 For more information on Bill 108, see the City's web page:

 Bill 108:Changes to Ontario's Planning System.

 The City's Official Plan Amendment for downtown, dubbed TOCore, had been in the works since 2012.
 A key goal was to make sure that development did not run amuck, outpacing infrastructure and crowding out open space.
 The City is required to have its Official Plan approved by the province, so it sent the TOCore plan to Queen's Park last fall.

 On June 5, with no previous consultation, the Province sent TOCore back to the City -- with 224 changes.
 The amendments weaken language setting out the principle that development should not outpace available infrastructure like community centres, parks and sewer capacity, and allows much taller and denser development than previously considered.
 The changes also loosen rules around sunlight, shadowing and building setbacks from streets and other rules meant to create more livable neighbourhoods.

 The City has little recourse; under the Canadian Constitution municipalities are entirely creatures of the province.